onideen/cilk-game-of-life/README.md

 ![Cups / Problem size](https://raw.github.com/vegaen/cilk-game-of-life/master/img/cups-problem-size.png "Cups / Problem size")

-For this graph we can see that the number of Cells UPdated by Second is quite low for smaller problem sizes, but as the problem sizes grows it converges towards 3.5e4.
+For this graph we can see that the number of Cells UPdated by Second is quite low for smaller problem sizes, but as the problem sizes grows it converges towards 3.5e4, which makes sense since smaller problems will use some time on the startup-process.